 What should I watch for while using this medicine?

+Visit your doctor or healthcare professional as directed.
 Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
-Regular eye exams will be needed while you are being treated with this medicine.

 What side effects may I notice from receiving this medicine?